joelweinberger/personal-website/README.md

   Fortunately, the last option is finally possible Linux as of kernel version 2.6.24.
 To do so, compile the server, then, as root, run `setcap 'cap_net_bind_service=+ep' /path/to/server`.
 This should allow the executable to bind to privileged ports without any other escalation of privileges.
+You can also just use the script `tools/set-privileged-ports-cap` to set the privilege on the server file.

 Recommended Linux system service setup:
 * Add `go-server.service` to `/etc/init.d/go-server`.
 Make sure to replace the